WinterVein/CamelBoard/README.md

 - To do this you must visit yoursitename.com/config.php in yourbrowser and follow the instructions listed there.

 2(optional but useful to know)you can delete posts!

--To do this, view config.php in your browser, and go to the "delete comments" section, you can either count the line of the comment you want to delete and enter it in the text box (remember one comment per line, so identify which comment is on which line by looking at id="yourreplyid", and then counting which line it is on) or you can simply open it in a text editor and view it's line and delete it. you can open
+-To do this, view config.php in your browser, and go to the "delete comments" section, and enter the replyid of the thread you want to delete (does not work for Sub-replyid). also, you may want to reset the threads and comments every once in a while, to do this, navigate to the "THREAD AND COMMENT CLEARER/RESETER" section and click the button.

-3(optional).You can change the site logo!

--To do this you can simply replace assets/images/logo.png with your own file(but rename your file to

-"logo.png")

-4(optional). change where it says Welcome to CamelBoard Comments! to your own message.

--To do this, open up replies.html and/or index.html and scroll down to line 52(50 for

-index.html) where it says: Welcome to CamelBoard comments/home!
-Then just simply

-replace that with your Own Message.

-5(optional).
-Change the title of the page.
+3(optional).
+Change the Blog/discussion board Name.
-- To do this simply open up replies.html and/or index.html and change the text between the <title> tags at the top of the page
+- To do this simply open up config.php and navigate to the "Blog/Discussion Board name configuration" section and change the name.

-6(optional).
+4(optional).
 MODIFY ANYTHING YOU WANT! including but not limited to:css style, php scripts, background color, and more!